Delhi Queer Pride Parade: 2017

 On 12 November 2017, Delhi hosted its tenth queer pride parade at from Barakhamba Road till Jantar Mantar.
 Hundreds of people gathered together to support the queer community and demand the repeal of Section 377.
 The demand was to build a proper system of hate crime legislation which conceptualizes all forms of violence against minorities as a punishable offence.
-They also demanded to repeal Karnataka Police Act 36, Hyderabad Eunuch Act and remove the marital exception from the rape laws which should offer redressal to all victims/survivors of sexual assault irrespective of gender.
+They also demanded to repeal theKarnataka Police Act 36, Hyderabad Eunuch Act and remove the marital exception from the rape laws which should offer redressal to all victims/survivors of sexual assault irrespective of gender.

 2018

 Delhi Queer Pride 2018 was held on November 25, 2018.
 The march, like every year, started from Barakhambha Road.

 This was the first Pride in Delhi after section 377 was read down by the Supreme Court of India, which decriminalised homosexuality.
 The energy and the enthusiasm was visible in the turnout, with more than 5,000 people from all walks of life marching.

 A group of people danced their way under the nearly 15-metre-long pride rainbow flag, accompanied by dholakwalas.
 Participants in bright, colourful sarees and feathered head accessories posed with onlookers for selfies and videos, as they marched for more than four hours.